Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Model Fitting

-In practice, to further reduce computation, one can use the average treatment effect within each rule as a secondary criterion to further reduce the search space.
-In our work, we use the implementation from \cite{sekhon2011multivariate} to evaluate the average treatment effect to further screen rules.
+In practice, if too many rules remain, one can use the average treatment effect within each rule as a secondary criterion to further reduce the search space.
+This effectively induces the estimated average treatment effect to be a secondary desired goal for our desired rule sets.
+In our work, we evaluate the average treatment effect to further screen rules and keep the top $N$ rules with the largest average treatment effect.
+In our experiments, we empirically set $N$ to 5000.